Platform screen doors: Australia

-Sydney Metro, which opened in May 2019, was the first-fully automated rapid transit rail system in Australia.
+Sydney Metro, which first commenced in May 2019, was the first-fully automated rapid transit rail system in Australia.
+The M1 Northwest and Bankstown Line, which was extended in 2024 and 2026, have platform screen doors at every station.
 There are full-height screen doors on most underground platforms, with full-height edge doors on at-grade, elevated and some underground platforms.
-The existing five stations on the Epping to Chatswood railway line were upgraded to rapid transit standard, all being fitted with full-height platform edge doors.
+The existing stations on the Epping to Chatswood railway line and Bankstown Line were upgraded to rapid transit standard from heavy suburban rail, all being fitted with full-height platform edge doors.
+The future Western Sydney Airport line and Sydney Metro West line will also have platform screen doors at every single station.

-In Melbourne, the Metro Tunnel, from South Kensington to South Yarra, due to open in 2025, will have platform screen doors on the underground stations.
-New rolling stock is being constructed, with doors that will line up with full-height PSDs on the platforms.
+Melbourne's Metro Tunnel, from South Kensington to South Yarra, opened in November 2025, with platform screen doors on the underground stations between Arden and Anzac.
+The new HCMT rolling stock was constructed specifically with doors that will line up with full-height PSDs on the platforms.
 The fully automated Suburban Rail Loop, which is due to open in 2035, will have platform screen doors at every station.

-The Cross River Rail in Brisbane, which is currently under construction and scheduled to open in 2026, will have platform screen doors on the new Boggo Road, Woolloongabba and Albert Street underground stations, and the new underground platforms of Roma Street station.
+The Cross River Rail in Brisbane, which is currently under construction and scheduled to open in 2029, will have platform screen doors on the new Boggo Road, Woolloongabba and Albert Street underground stations, and the new underground platforms of Roma Street station.

 Austria

 Currently, only the Serfaus U-Bahn and a portion of Line U2 of the Vienna U-Bahn (from Schottentor station to Karlsplatz station) use platform screen doors.
-The section of Line U2 with platform screen doors was converted as part of the construction of Line U5 (which will use platform screen doors throughout) and was reopened on 6 June 2024 after three years of construction.
+The section of Line U2 with platform screen doors was converted as part of the construction of Line U5 (which will use platform screen doors throughout) and was reopened on 6 December 2024 after three years of construction.